ghkorol/eutelescope/README.md

-This is the EUTelescope package, a generic pixel telescope data analysis framework.
+this is the EUTelescope package, a generic pixel telescope data analysis framework.

 You can find all documentation online: http://eutelescope.web.cern.ch